Parameter-efficient Multi-Task and Multi-Domain Learning using Factorized Tensor Networks: Experiments and Results

 \textbf{Results.} In Table \ref{tab:ftn_trans_res}, we present the classification accuracy and the total number of parameters for our proposed FTN methods, along with related model adaptation methods.
 Results for Fine-tuning, Feature extractor (Linear-probing), LoRA \cite{hu2021lora}, and KAdaptation \cite{he2023parameter} are obtained from \cite{he2023parameter}.
 The first proposed method, FTN (query and value), surpasses LoRA in terms of average performance and requires fewer additional parameters.
 FTN (query and value) requires a comparable number of parameters to KAdaptation and performance is $0.8\%$ lower.
 In contrast, FTN (output projection) requires approximately half as many additional parameters as KAdaptation but achieves comparable performance.
+Additionally, FTN outperforms SVFT \cite{lingam2024svft} on average while using fewer parameters.
+Fine-tuning and Feature extractor methods require the least FLOPS due to the absence of architectural modifications.
+Among the others, LoRA and FTN (O) achieve comparable and second-best FLOPS.
+We calculate Wall-clock time as the total duration, in seconds, required to complete a single training epoch.
+The Feature extractor approach had the shortest wall-clock time, as expected due to the frozen backbone.
+FTN (O) achieves the best wall-clock performance among the remaining methods, highlighting its training efficiency.